Perspective | Southwest Soda Pop Shop: How a side business became the main attraction

 “They wanted to work out a deal with me, buy my lease,” he said.
 “I wanted to stay.
 The business was given to me, and I know at my age I couldn’t find another job.”

-With business down from his fish-cleaning business, Jones asked whether there might be a place on the Wharf for his side business operating 30 Coca-Cola-owned soda machines.
+With the fish-cleaning business dipping, Jones asked whether there might be a place on the Wharf for his side business operating 30 Coca-Cola-owned soda machines.

 “I saw what was happening,” he said.
 “I went to the developer and said we can work out a deal.
 I came up with the Soda Pop Shop.”

-Hoffman assisted Jones and his daughters in developing a business plan and getting the enterprise off the gournd.
+Hoffman assisted Jones and his daughters in developing a business plan and getting the enterprise off the ground.

 “We had meetings on who we were targeting, what we were going to sell,” Brittany said.
 “We wanted a simple menu that would not confuse people.
 A quick treat.
-That’s how we did the walk-away window.
+That’s how we did the walkaway window.
 We didn’t have to worry about customers coming inside and having to supply a bathroom.
 When you finished dinner, we would be the dessert at the end.”

-Southwest Soda Pop Shop opened for business on May 23, 2018, after blanketing Instagram, Twitter and Facebook. the Wharf opened in 2017 and is still building out, with its Phase 2 expected to finish in 2022, according to its website.
+Southwest Soda Pop Shop opened May 23, 2018, after blanketing Instagram, Twitter and Facebook.
+The Wharf opened in 2017 and is still building out, with its Phase 2 expected to finish in 2022, according to its website.

 “We wanted to let people know we were there,” Brittany said.
 “When we opened the business, we were the only ones at that end of the development.”